How to Complete an EUR1

 “The goods shown on the movement certificate EUR1 were

-*manufactured/produced in the EC and are classified under … (4-figure tariff heading).
+*manufactured/produced in the UK and are classified under … (4-figure tariff heading).
 Evidence of their originating status in one of the forms specified in Notice 827 is held by *me/us”

 *Delete where appropriate